My 15 Favourite Things to Do in Wrocław, Poland

 Penitent Bridge connecting the two towers of the St. Mary Magdalene Church in Wrocław, Poland

-What if I told you we actually did see a coven of witches when we were at the top?
+What if I told you we actually did see a group of witches when we were at the top?
 Don’t worry though, they were just a couple of fans of this legend who dressed up for the occasion 😉 Although this legend frankly has little to do with the truth, the bridge is a must-see for the unparalleled views of the Old Town and the surrounding areas!

 A bird's eye view of the Old Town in Wrocław seen from the Penitent Bridge